 1957: School is renamed Highland School and moved to our current location.

-1995: Each grade expands to two sections.
-School adds science labs, classroom, art center, music room, computer labs, guidance center, resource room and expanded library
+1995: Each grade expands into two sections.
+School adds science labs, classroom, art center, music room, computer labs, guidance center, resource room, and expanded library

 2004: Construction of the Highland Center for the Arts completed, marking the successful completion of Highland's first strategic plan.

-2005: Campus Master Plan adopted as part of new strategic plan.
+2005: Campus Master Plan adopted as part of a new strategic plan.

-2008: Improvements to the the campus include a new Upper School Humanities Wing, artificial turf fields and new dedicated bermuda athletic fields adjacent the Middle School.
+2008: Improvements to the campus include a new Upper School Humanities Wing, artificial turf fields and new dedicated Bermuda athletic fields adjacent the Middle School.

 2009: New Philosophy Statement approved by Highland's Board and faculty.

-2009: Learning Center Endowment established with gift from Kenan Trust.
+2009: Learning Center Endowment established with a gift from Kenan Trust.

 2010: The new William A. Hazel Family Lower School opens.